Diwani

 Diwani is marked by beauty and harmony, and accurate small samples are considered more beautiful than larger ones.
 It is still used in the correspondence of kings, princes, presidents, and in ceremonies and greeting cards, and has a high artistic value.

+Modern use

 Mural artist and calligrapher Fatma Al Sharshani uses the script in her work, most notably in her mural Never Ending / Endless, which is located in Portland, USA.